MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbClientConfiguration.md

 ```

 ### -EnableCompressibilitySampling

 Controls the sampling behavior.
 SMB by default always attempts to compress the entire file when a
-client or server requests it, without using compression sampling.
-With EnableCompressibilitySampling
+client or server requests it.
+With **EnableCompressibilitySampling** set to `$true`, SMB uses the
+compression sampling algorithm where it attempts to compress the file based on the values
+configured in the **CompressibiltySamplingSize** and **CompressibleThreshold** parameters.

+With **EnableCompressibilitySampling** set to `$true` and if you don't use the
+**CompressibiltySamplingSize** and **CompressibleThreshold** parameters, the algorithm will by
-set to '$true' SMB uses of an algorithm where it attempted to compress the first 524,288,000 bytes
+default attempt to compress the first 524,288,000 bytes (500 MiB) of a file during transfer.
+The
-(500 MiB) of a file during transfer and track that at least 104,857,600 bytes (100 MiB) compressed
+algorithm will try to track that at least 104,857,600 bytes (100 MiB) compresses within that 500 MiB
-within that 500 MiB range.
-If fewer than 100 MiB was compressible, SMB compression stopped trying to
+range.
+If fewer than 100 MiB was compressible, SMB compression stopped trying to compress the rest
-compress the rest of the file.
-If at least 100 MiB compressed, SMB compression attempted to compress
+of the file.
+If at least 100 MiB compressed, SMB compression attempted to compress the rest of the
-the rest of the file.
+file.

 ```yaml
 Type: Boolean